Game reviews have become a stagnant, homogeneous pool; we’re aiming to transition from the standard to the extraordinary.

 On May 5th, 2010 (5/10), GamerNode adopted a new, 5-point rating system to simplify our assessments of each game and better reflect the quality of each overall experience, in understandable, human terms.
 In doing so, we aim to make more complete use of the scale’s full range to better approximate a normal distribution of scores and eliminate any misleading skews.
 Here is a brief explanation of each of the five possible scores games will receive at GamerNode from this point forward:

 These games are substandard experiences.
-They are for the most part difficult to enjoy, although a few players might find something worthwhile hidden inside.
-Don’t count them out completely, though, because they could have been alright with a little extra effort.
+They are mostly difficult to enjoy, although a few players might find something worthwhile hidden inside.
+Don’t count them out completely, because they could have been alright with a little extra effort.
+Genre fans may still enjoy these games just fine. *For Select Audiences Only*

 Note: Titles covered at GamerNode are often received free of charge, solely for review purposes.